jaycruiks/jaycruiks.github.io/index.md

-## Jay Cruikshank
+# Jay Cruikshank

-# Summary
+## Summary
 Experienced Teaching Assistant with a demonstrated history of working in the health industry.
 Skilled in Python, Java, C, ARM, and Technical Support.
 Computer Science undergraduate attending University of San Francisco.

-# Education
+## Education
 University of San Francisco (USF), San Francisco, CA B.S.
 Computer Science
 Minor Entrepreneurship and Innovation

-# Work Experience
+## Work Experience
-- University Of San Francisco (Fall 2016 - Present)
+#### University Of San Francisco (Fall 2016 - Present)
   - Teaching Assistant Computer Science 110
     -	Interact with students providing support, and Grade Labs, Projects, Quizzes
     - Providing guidance for other TA's
-- State Fund Insurance: Pleasanton, CA (June - August 2017)
+#### State Fund Insurance: Pleasanton, CA (June - August 2017)
+  - IT Quality Assurance Analyst
+    - Learned about their newly implemented Database and Website.
+    - Gained knowledge in the understanding of a structure of an Insurance Compensation Agency.
+    - Executed designed tests cases for their newly implement Database and Website and worked with Microsoft Excel
+    - Inspired the use of coding to simplify tasks

 ### Markdown